k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 A CSV file can also be created manually in the Fabric Studio under the MTable folder.
 An additional way to create a new MTable or update the one that already exists in the Fabric memory is by using a MTableLoad Actor at run time.
 [Click here for more information about MTable Actors.](/articles/19_Broadway/actors/09_MTable_actors.md)

 By default, the MTables are created in the Fabric memory only.
-This default setting is defined in the [fabricdb] section of the config.ini: ```FABRICDB_MTABLE_LIMIT=-1```.
-It can be modified as follows:

-* To save an MTable in a FabricDB schema only, without Fabric memory usage, update the parameter to zero: ```FABRICDB_MTABLE_LIMIT=0```
+When you are required to make a joint query between an MTable data and an LU's data, the MTables can be saved in a FabricDB schema.
+Another reason for saving the MTables in the FabricDB schema is their size.

+* The definition where to save the MTables is controlled by the configuration parameter FABRICDB_MTABLE_LIMIT in the [fabricdb] section of the config.ini and by default is set to -1 (memory only).
-* To save an MTable in both the Fabric memory and a FabricDB schema, set the parameter to a positive number that will indicate the number of MTable rows to be loaded to memory.
+* To save the MTables in both the Fabric memory and a FabricDB schema, set the parameter to a positive number that will indicate the number of MTable rows to be loaded to memory.
 An MTable which exceeds this number will be loaded to FabricDB schema only.
+* To save an MTable in a FabricDB schema only, without Fabric memory usage, update the parameter to zero.

 It is recommended to use MTables for small static lists of reference data.